nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1a.
 The given index is invalid.
     * 1a1.
 EduMate shows an error message.

-  Use case resumes at step 1.

 * 1b.
-The given details is invalid.
+The given details are invalid.
     * 1b1.
 EduMate shows an error message.

+* 2a.
+The module does not exist in the contact's module set.
+    * 2a1.
+EduMate does not remove any module.

+  Use case resumes at step 2
+* 2b.
+The module and lesson exists in EduMate.
+    * 2b1.
+EduMate removes that lesson.
+    * 2b2.
+EduMate removes the module from the module set if there are no more lessons.

-  Use case resumes at step 1.
+  Use case resumes at step 2

 **Use case: UC07 - Tag a group to a contact**

 1. User requests to add a group tag to a contact.
 2. EduMate tags the group to the contact.
+3. EduMate displays a list of successfully added groups.
+4. EduMate displays the tagged person's information in the profile panel.

    Use case ends.